-If these conditions have been ruled out the doctor can refer you to a memory clinic or other specialist clinic for further tests which help to find out the cause of someone’s MCI.
+If these conditions have been ruled out, the doctor can refer you to a memory clinic or other specialist clinic for further tests to find out the cause of your MCI.
 These tests may include:

 - lumbar puncture to test spinal fluid for warning signs of Alzheimer’s disease or another type of dementia.

-If you are struggling to get a diagnosis and are worried about your symptoms you can speak with dementia specialist nurses on the Admiral Nurse Helpline 0800 888 6678 or email@example.com
+If you are struggling to get a diagnosis and are worried about your symptoms, you can speak with dementia specialist nurses on the Admiral Nurse Helpline on 0800 888 6678 or firstname.lastname@example.org

 What is mild cognitive impairment?